 What is the normal temperature for a Ford F-150?

-The normal operating temperature for a Ford F-150 typically falls between 195°F and 220°F (90°C to 104°C).
-This range is essential for the engine to function efficiently and to ensure that the vehicle runs smoothly under various driving conditions.
+The normal operating temperature for a Ford F-150 pickup truck is between 195°F (91°C) and 220°F (104°C).
+This range represents the ideal engine coolant temperature for the F-150's engine to function efficiently and prevent overheating.

 What is the coolant temperature for a Ford F-150?